avinash7903/Email_verification/README.md

-# EMAIL VARIFACTION - PYTHON PROJECTS
+# EMAIL VERIFICATION - PYTHON PROJECTS
-This project ia base on email validation.
+This project ia base on email verification.
 To create this project I used a python string and for loop.

-We divided an email varifaction into 6 condition.
-After completing these condition, our email varifaction is successfully executed.
+We divided an email verification into 6 condition.
+After completing these condition, our email verification is successfully executed.

 condition - 1